Roti (1 Medium (7 Inches)), English Moong Dal (1 Cup) and Aloo Gobi (1 Serving (125g))

 Portion Control

-Incorporate more fiber-rich vegetables such as leafy greens or broccoli into your meal.
-Fiber can slow the absorption of sugars, helping to stabilize blood sugar levels.
+Incorporate fiber-rich vegetables like spinach or broccoli into your meal to help stabilize blood sugar levels.

 Stay Hydrated